This post may contain affiliate links. Please read our disclosure policy.

 - I have not tested this recipe with rice.
 If you want to attempt it, you may need to adjust cooking time and liquid measurements.

-It's fairly rich, so I recommend enjoying smaller portions with a side salad (try making one with my Creamy Balsamic Dressing).
-It's delicious with a side of garlic bread as well.
+- It’s fairly rich, so I recommend enjoying with a side salad.
+Try mixed greens with my Creamy Balsamic Dressing or Honey Mustard Dressing.

 Ground Beef Orzo with Tomato Cream Sauce